New generalisation of Jacobi's derivative formula: Examples of the Schottky relations

 The signs are chosen according to the order of sets of indices.
 The initial syzygetic group $(P)$ of rank $3$ is generated by $3$ elements

 given with the corresponding sets of indices.
-One can add sets by the union operation, taking into account that an index occuring twice drops (two equal elements cancel each other out).
-Recall that characteristic $[\I]$ of theta function corresponds to the set $\I+\R$, where $\R=\{2,4,6,8\}$.
+One can add sets by the union operation, taking into account that an index occurring twice drops (two equal elements cancel each other out).
+Recall that characteristic $[\I]$ of theta constant corresponds to the set $\I+\R$, where $\R=\{2,4,6,8\}$ is associated with the vector of Riemann constants.
 For example, the set of indices in characteristic $[\{1,4,6,8\}]$ is obtained as $\{1,2\} + \{2,4,6,8\}$.
-In such notation it becomes obvious that all theta functions in \eqref{FarSchtt69} are non-singular even, because all sets corresponding to characteristics contain $4=g$ indices.
-Thus, characteristics of theta functions in the first summand of \eqref{FarSchtt69} correspond to the following elements of group $(P)$ (in the same order)
+In such notation it becomes obvious that all theta constants in \eqref{FarSchtt69} have non-singular even characteristics, because all sets corresponding to characteristics contain $4=g$ indices.
+Thus, characteristics of theta constants in the first summand of \eqref{FarSchtt69} correspond to the following elements of group $(P)$ (in the same order)

 Here the notation of \cite[ch.\,XVII]{bak897} is adopted, that is $P_1P_2$ denotes the sum of characteristics $P_1$ and $P_2$.
-Three cosets, which give rise to three products of theta functions in Schottky invariant, are produced by the following azygetic triplet of characteristics
+Three cosets, which give rise to three products of theta constants in the Schottky invariant, are produced by the following azygetic triplet of characteristics

 A concise proof of \eqref{FarSchtt69} follows from FTT Corollary~\ref{C:eklm}:

 In the context of Remark~\ref{r:rSchottky} the group $(P)$ is generated by three even pairwise syzygetic characteristics: $[\{2,4,7,9\}]=[\mathcal{A}(\{6,7,8,9\})]$, $[\{1,4,6,8\}]=[\mathcal{A}(\{1,2\})]$, $[\{2,5,6,8\}]=[\mathcal{A}(\{4,5\})]$.
 In this case $\I_0 = \{6,7,8,9\}$ and three cosets are produced by the even azygetic triplet: $A_1 = [\I_0^{(7,9 \to 2,4)}]$, $A_2 = [\I_0^{(7,8 \to 2,4)}]$, $A_3 = [\I_0^{(8,9 \to 2,4)}]$.